kin789246/a2-4300-cpp/README.md

   color of the origin enemy.
 These small entities travel outward at angles at a fixed intervals equal to (360 / verticies).
   For example, if the original enemy has 6 sides, the 6 smaller enemies will travel outward in intervals of (360 / 6) = 60 degrees.
+The smaller enemies must have a radius equal to half of the original entity.

 **Score:**
 - Each time an enemy spawns, it is given a score component of N * 100, where N